tytydraco/yessleep/out/I_keep_seeing_this_background_character_on_anything_i_watch.md

 I was relived, but when i went to the kitchen to make myself breakfast, my dad comes in and asks me if i left the living room tv on last night.
 "No, i didn't, why you ask?" i reply, with a funny little smirk.
 "Well, someone did and all that was on the television was just plain old static" my dad replied.

-"Weird" i said, still jokingly but at the same, i felt a little unnerved.
+"Weird" i said, still jokingly but at the same time, i felt a little unnerved.

 This brings me up to last Wednesday night.
-Me and my parents were having dinner at a pub, and we unexpectedly meet one of my dad's many friends and wanted to do a selfie with us, so we did just that (although i was hesitant).
+Me and my parents were having dinner at a pub, and we unexpectedly meet one of my dad's many friends and he wanted to do a selfie with us, so we did just that (although i was hesitant).

 When we got home, i get a notification from Facebook that my dad's friend just had posted our selfie, so i went to check it out.
 My dad, mum, and the friend are making dumb silly faces, while i was closed-mouth smiling.